-Once free movement has ended, EU citizens and their family members arriving in the UK will be admitted under UK immigration rules and will require permission (leave to enter or remain).
+EU citizens and their family members arriving in the UK will be admitted under UK immigration rules and require permission (leave to enter or remain).
 Unlike EU free movement, this will not be a rights-based system so those who do not hold valid immigration permission to be in the UK will be here unlawfully and may be liable to enforcement action.
 This is a crucial difference between UK immigration law and EU free movement law, which does not require permission from the Home Office for a person to be here lawfully.

 I already have permanent residency - will anything change for me?

 EU citizens and their family members already resident in the UK are able to stay living and working in the UK.